evbruno/scala-web-sandbox/vagrant/README.md

 # Vagrant

-Tries to mimic a tiny/micro server to deploy our application.
+:computer: Tries to mimic a tiny/micro server to deploy our application.

 ```bash
 # booting up